Wofb/Bandit-writeups/Level6->7/Level6->7.md

 # Steps:

- I still use `find` command that i have learned from level 5, but this time, i will have to search the entire server because i don't know exactly where the password is.
+ I still use the `find` command that i learned from level 5, but this time, i will have to search the entire server because i don't know exactly where the password is.

  ### -> use `/`( `/` is the root directory on Linux similar to the C:/ Drive on Windows)